 What Does A Church Website Cost?

-That, in all honesty is tough because it depends on the objectives that you have for your church website.
-If you just want what is called a one page postage stamp website that gives your name, service times and location, then you can do it for free.
-However that is not the best use of the opportunity that there is with a church website.
+That, in all honesty, is tough because it depends on the objectives that you have for your church website.
+If you want what is called a one-page postage stamp website that gives your name, service times and location, then you can do it for free.
+However, that is not the best use of the opportunity that there is with a church website.

 Reasons Not To Pursue A Free Church Website

-- Many of the free website building platforms are not good for search engine optimization. - In their effort to make things so simple to do, they have eliminated some of the basic things you need to be able to do in order to rank on the first page of Google.
-Things like heading tags, image alt attributes, and meta descriptions.
+- Many of the free website building platforms are not suitable for search engine optimization . – In their effort to make things, so simple to do, they have eliminated some of the necessary things you need to be able to do to rank on the first page of Google.
+Stuff like heading tags, image alt attributes, and meta descriptions.
 This makes it harder for people to find your church when they are searching for a church in your town.

-In my guide to building church websites, I have gone through step by step how to build your own church website for a reasonable price.
+In my guide to building church websites, I have gone through step by step how to create your church website for a reasonable price.
 I suggest you take a look at it.

-There are a couple of free church website hosting providers where you can maintain control of your content and what is placed on your church website.
-They are...
+There is a couple of free church website hosting providers where you can maintain control of your content and what is placed on your church website.
+They are…

 I have never used either of these services so I cannot recommend them personally.
-All I know is that who you choose as your hosting provider is important.
+All I know is that whom you choose as your hosting provider is essential.
 The quality of the computers and hardware they use for hosting can make a big difference in how fast your website is and the user experience on your website.
-Slow websites cause a bad user experience and many people will just leave a slow website.
+Slow sites cause a terrible user experience, and many people will leave a slow website.

 Using free hosting will eliminate about $40.00 to $60.00 per year in the cost of having a church website.